Steve simulates global sources, sinks and transport of anthropogenic aerosol and investigates the associated impact on air quality and climate.

 effect of the 11-year solar cycle (sunspots) on the stratosphere.

-Steve is involved in the international multi-institution Atmospheric Chemistry and Climate Model Intercomparison Project ( ACCMIP ).
-This project aims to expand upon CMIP5 by providing more a detailed analysis of radiative forcing and a wider range of chemistry diagnostics for short lived species.
-For this, Steve has contributed results from experiments conducted using HadGEM2 and has taken the lead on validating the surface particulate matter for all participating models against measurements.
+Steve was a Met Office scientist involved in the international multi-institution Atmospheric Chemistry and Climate Model Intercomparison Project (ACCMIP ).
+This project aimed to expand upon CMIP5 by providing more a detailed analysis of radiative forcing and a wider range of chemistry diagnostics for short lived species.
+For this, Steve contributed results from experiments conducted using Met Office climate prediction model: HadGEM2 family and contributed to subsequent scientific publications.

 Steve joined the Met Office in April 2009.
 Prior to this, Steve was a postdoctoral research assistant at the University of Reading where he developed a sophisticated radiation code to study aerosol optical properties.
 At Reading, Steve also completed a PhD on stratospheric temperature trends and the effect of the 11-year solar cycle.
 In 2003 Steve obtained a 1st Class MPhys degree in Astrophysics from Cardiff University.